neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/001-story-of-a-tensor-wip/CWK-Demystified.md

-# Chapter 1 - The Story of a Tensor - Work in Progress
+# Chapter 1 - The Story of a Tensor - WIP

 ![story-of-a-tensor.png](story-of-a-tensor.png)